VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_0_Setup/3_Installations.md

 One last time for this notebook, let's break this down:
 - `python -m ipykernel install` - run the command to install a new kernel
-- `--user` - install the kernel for the current user, as opposed to system-wide
+- `--user` - install the kernel for the current user only, as opposed to system-wide
-- `--name 2024-mstp-bootcamp` - name the kernel `2024-mstp-bootcamp`
+- `--name 2024-mstp-bootcamp` - name the kernel `2024-mstp-bootcamp`, this should match the conda environment name
 - `--display-name "Python 3.11 R 4.3.1 2024-mstp-bootcamp"` - display the kernel as "Python 3.11 R 4.3.1 2024-mstp-bootcamp" in Jupyter

 # DONE!